 Use a Humidifier

-Humid air feels quite a bit warmer than dry air.
-To avoid mold, set your humidifier to 40 percent humidity.
-Look for ultrasonic models that allow you to choose between warm and cold air.
-They cost more but are well worth it for the heating ability.
+Humid air generally feels quite a bit warmer than dry air.
+And running the heat in the colder months can strip your indoor air of its humidity.
+To balance this, consider using a humidifier.
+Look for the models that allow you to choose between warm and cold air; they typically cost more but are well worth it for the heating ability.

-You want them to be turning at low speed in a clockwise direction during the winter months.
-This will help to push the warm air back down to the ground.
+It might seem counterintuitive to use a ceiling fan when you're feeling cold, but it actually can help to warm you up.
+Let your ceiling fan turn at a low speed in a clockwise direction during the colder months.
+This will help to push the warm air that rises back down to the ground and toward you.

 Use Microwaveable Heating Pads